On voting

 1. This 3Blue1Brown video is a good explainer on the Central Limit Theorem. ↩︎

-2. Ideally, we would just compute a covariance matrix between states from historical election data, since e.g. the error of polls in one state are likely more correlated to that of neighboring states than to that of far away states.
-We leave this as an exercise to the reader :) ↩︎
+2. Ideally, we would just compute a covariance matrix between states from historical election data, since e.g. the error of polls in one state are likely more correlated to that of neighboring states than to that of far away states. ↩︎

 3. Assume the tiebreaker is a coin toss.
 For even \(N\), without your vote, your candidate wins the tiebreaker with probability \(0.5\).
 For odd \(N\), with your vote, your candidate wins the tiebreaker with probability \(0.5\).
 Thus in either case, your vote only changes the outcome half the time. ↩︎